An agent writes most of my frontend code now. I review what it produces and tighten the architecture where it overreaches.

 fetch, XHR, and GraphQL with a service worker in the browser and a request interceptor in Node, so the same handler definitions work in Vitest, Vitest browser mode, Playwright, and the dev server. - Define handlers once in

-src/mocks/handlers.ts; load them in your test setup and (optionally) in the dev server for offline-first development. - Combined with Zod (or Valibot/ArkType) schemas at the same boundary, you get mocks that are typed, schema-validated, and shared across every layer that hits the network – one source of truth instead of three drifting fixture folders.
+src/mocks/handlers.ts; load them in your test setup and (optionally) in the dev server for offline-first development. - Combined with Zod (or Valibot/ArkType) schemas at the same boundary, you get mocks that are typed, schema-validated, and shared across every layer that hits the network.
+One source of truth instead of three drifting fixture folders.

-6. End-to-end tests
+7. End-to-end tests

 For critical user journeys across real pages: signup, checkout, the one or two flows that must never break.
-Keep the suite small – E2E is expensive.
+Keep the suite small.
+E2E is expensive.

 - Tool: Playwright.